 And so now we think that they are “wonderful” and “amazing”.

 Can I be mean for a minute?
-If you think Mongooses are amazing, you probably have never gotten a chance to ride bike-shop-level bike.
+If you think Mongooses are amazing, you probably have never gotten a chance to ride a bike-shop-level bike.
 You need to run down to your local bike shop and ride any bike in the store.
-You’ll immediately see what I’m trying to say..
+You’ll immediately see what I’m trying to say...

 The nicest Mongoose bike is not going to be as durable, or have the warranty of a Diamondback.
 Plus they tend to have sizing issues and don’t fit very comfortably for more than around-the-block riding.